 Technical/Professional Communications is an exciting 18-credit interdisciplinary minor offering state-of-the-art preparation for the professional workplace—a perfect complement to almost any major.
 This program is one of the most comprehensive minors of its kind.

-The minor’s flexible interdisciplinary design provides students with a combination of the intellectual capabilities and highly marketable professional skills they need to embark on a successful career.
-Students will take two core courses in technical writing and computer systems, and a variety of additional courses ranging from computer design to advertising copy writing, from advanced technical writing to web design.
+The minor’s flexible interdisciplinary design provides students with a combination of the intellectual competencies and highly marketable professional skills they need to embark on a successful career.
+Students will take two core courses in technical writing and computer systems, and a variety of additional courses ranging from

 Admission and Degree Requirements

 Education and Human Services—can register for the Technical/Professional Communications Minor.
 This flexible program can readily fit into most 4-year degree plans.

 Students complete 6 credits by taking two of the following core courses, one in writing and one in computer systems: